 James L.S.
 Bowdish TV interview with Diamond Litty, Public Defender, 9/4/2018

-When assigned to the case in October of 1969, I was a 25 year old greenhorn attorney Captain in the US Army JAG (Judge Advocate General’s Corps), one of about 6 attorneys in office of the Staff Judge Advocate of the First Armored Division at Ft.
+When assigned to the case in October of 1969, I was a 25-year-old greenhorn attorney Captain in the US Army JAG (Judge Advocate General’s Corps), one of about 6 attorneys in the office of the Staff Judge Advocate of the First Armored Division at Ft.
 Hood, Texas.
 This was in the middle years of the Vietnam War.

 The My Lai incident occurred in Quang Gnai province in South Vietnam on March 16, 1968, 50 years ago, only 2 months after the famous Tet Offensive.
 It was a very unfortunate and tragic event in the history of the U.S. Army’s conduct of the Vietnam War.